mansour-ahmed/mansour.blog/content/posts/add-rss-feed-to-gridsome.md

 gridsome develop
 ```

-go to your localhost + rss.xml and you should be able to see the generated RSS feed.
+Now navigate to **localhost:8080/rss.xml** and you should be able to see the generated RSS feed.

 That is it folks, happy coding! 👍